Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 6/1/24

 graphics update for road and hearts, added rounds up to round 20 and playtested, need fixes on dart lifetime for dart monkey, and need to fix a few things with upgrading correctly.

+### date 6/3/24

+added up to round 26, did a few bug fixes, will add new bloon types very very soon.